To assess a structure (whether it is sufficiant or not), the following steps must be followed in sequence:

 The results of the strength and stability check are displayed as a percentage of the total capacity (= 100%) of the section.

 - A structure is sufficient for strength, if the percentage is less than 100% for all bars.

 - A structure is sufficient for stability, if the percentage is less than 100% for all bars.

 Based on the percentage no judgment can be made on the extent to which a section is sufficient or not.
 This is because the used formulas are not always linear.

-- Don’t forget to verify the stiffness, thus the deformation.
+- Don’t forget to verify the stiffness!
+Thus the vertical and horizontal deformation.